roryp/blog/README.md

    ```bash
    java -jar target/your-app.jar
    ```
    The Swing UI will launch to display live metrics.
-After approximately 10 seconds, the simulation stops and an LLM-generated report is printed to the console.
+After a few seconds, the simulation stops and an LLM-generated report is printed to the console.

 ### Docker (Optional)